jsamrei/slate/source/quickstart/apps.html.markdown

 # Apps

 Zillabyte data applications are an easy way of defining data tranformations.
 An application is executed simultaneously across several machines on our distributed cluster.
-Data is streamed through this
+Data is streamed through this.

 ### Parts of an app